30 Rules (or advice) to Follow when Bicycle Touring

 5. Ask for permission when camping on somebody’s property.
 Gear up for wild camp, check out the essential gear for bike camping.

 7. Never say NO to somebody offering you something!
-Had many great meeting with that.
+Had many great meetings with them.
 Being open to something you didn’t plan (change the route for some waterfall or stop your day because you met somebody).

 8. If your visa is too short to ride it all without missing all the beauty, get a lift or take a train.

-We meet a couple on the ferry from China to South Korea, they wanted to ride the whole of China from Kazakhstan and so they did: an average of 130km a day without breaks for 60 days, mostly on highways crossing flat deserts.
-They were so exhausted they told us they never want to go bike-touring anymore in their lives
+We met a couple on the ferry from China to South Korea, they wanted to ride the whole of China from Kazakhstan and so they did: an average of 130km a day without breaks for 60 days, mostly on highways crossing flat deserts.
+They were so exhausted they told us they never wanted to go bike-touring anymore in their lives

 Gear Maintenance